 The following listing contains all publications of the current members of the Algorithm Engineering group in 2017.
-For prior publications, see the list of all publications or the individual lists of publications of each group member, linked from the staff list.
+For further publications, see one of the following lists: year 2015, year 2016, all.
+Individual lists of publications of each group member are linked from the staff list.

 Friedrich, Tobias; Kötzing, Timo; Lagodzinski, J. A. Gregor; Neumann, Frank; Schirneck, MartinAnalysis of the (1+1) EA on Subclasses of Linear Functions under Uniform and Linear Constraints.
 Foundations of Genetic Algorithms (FOGA) 2017